Dslover3544/ML-Password-Strength-Project/README.md

 # 🔐 Phishing URL Detector

-A beginner-friendly machine learning project that detects whether a website URL is **legitimate or phishing**.
-This project is designed to be simple, easy to follow, and a great starting point for combining **cybersecurity and machine learning**.

----

 ## 📌 Project Overview
 Phishing websites trick users into giving away sensitive information such as usernames, passwords, or credit card details.
 In this project, we train a machine learning model that can classify URLs as **phishing** or **legitimate** using simple features.